 4. You Have an Iron Deficiency

-If you frequently find yourself craving for watermelon, it could be a sign that you have an iron deficiency (other common symptoms include fatigue and shortness of breath).
+If you frequently crave watermelon, it could be a sign of an iron deficiency (other common symptoms include fatigue and shortness of breath).

-As it happens, watermelons are a good source of iron, so eating watermelon can help to replenish your stores and make you feel better.
+Watermelons are a good source of iron, so eating one can help replenish your stores and make you feel better.
 However, if you think you might have an iron deficiency, it’s always best to check with your doctor first before self-diagnosing and self-medicating.

 5. You’re Pregnant

-If you’re pregnant and craving watermelon out of the blue (or if you have any other strange pregnancy cravings like for spicy foods), there’s no need to worry—it’s totally normal!
+If you’re pregnant and craving watermelon out of the blue (or have any other strange pregnancy cravings like spicy foods), there’s no need to worry—it’s normal!

-Pregnancy cravings happen when your body is trying to get the extra nutrients it needs to support both you and your growing baby.
+Pregnancy cravings happen when your body tries to get the extra nutrients it needs to support you and your growing baby.
 So go ahead and indulge—your body knows what it needs!

 6. It’s hot outside